Airat Ichmouratov: Composer

-Ichmouratov is recognized for his style, which intricately weaves together the threads of Russian Romanticism, Tatar heritage, French Canadian folk, and the Jewish klezmer tradition.
-His compositions reflect a diverse array of influences, with nods to Russian composers such as Shostakovich and Prokofiev.
-His work frequently incorporates a tapestry of instruments, offering a fusion of classical, folk, and world music elements.
-This amalgamation of cultural influences results in a distinctive and multicultural sound that sets Ichmouratov apart in the realm of contemporary composition.
+Ichmouratov is known for a compositional style that blends Russian Romanticism, Tatar heritage, French Canadian folk, and the Jewish klezmer tradition.
+His works show influences from Russian composers such as Shostakovich and Prokofiev, while frequently incorporating a diverse range of instruments to create a fusion of classical, folk, and world music elements.

-Among his compositions are an opera, a symphony, eight overtures, tone poems, eight concerti, concerti grossi, numerous works for chamber ensembles, solo instruments, klezmer band and compositions specifically crafted for children.
+Among his compositions are an opera, a symphony, eight overtures, tone poems, twelve concerti, concerti grossi, works for chamber ensembles, solo instruments, klezmer band and music for children.

-In 2017, Ichmouratov obtained his master's degree in music at the University of Montreal, specializing in Composition.
+In 2017, Ichmouratov earned a master's degree in music from the University of Montreal, specializing in composition.

 Musical style

-The music of Ichmouratov is usually categorized as neo-romantic.
-Frédéric Cardin, who reviewed Chandos recording of his Piano and Viola concertos with London Symphony orchestra called him "a leader in contemporary neo-romantic music worldwide".
-In an interview, given to la Scena Musicale, who called him "21st Century Romanticist", Ichmouratov mentions that his preferred repertoire comprises compositions by notable Russian composers such as Tchaikovsky, Rachmaninoff, Shostakovich, Prokofiev, Mussorgsky, and Borodin.
+The music of Ichmouratov is generally categorized as neo-romantic.
+Frédéric Cardin, reviewing the Chandos recording of his Piano and Viola concertos with London Symphony orchestra called him as "a leader in contemporary neo-romantic music worldwide".
+In an interview with la Scena Musicale, which referred to him as a "21st Century Romanticist", Ichmouratov stated that his preferred repertoire includes works by Russian composers such as Tchaikovsky, Rachmaninoff, Shostakovich, Prokofiev, Mussorgsky, and Borodin.
 Ichmouratov, having grown up in Russia, expressed his connection to this musical heritage.
-He also holds admiration for German composers such as Mahler, Strauss, and Wagner, finding their compositions particularly inspiring.
+He has also expressed admiration for German composers such as Mahler, Strauss, and Wagner, whose works he finds particularly inspiring.

-Several reviewers stated Ichmouratov's music is tonal, well orchestrated, often compared to the music of Khachaturian, Kalinnikov, Rachmaninoff, and Prokofiev.
-Katherine Cooper of PrestoMusic mentioned in her review that listening Ichmouratov's works without prior knowledge, she would have guessed that the majority of his orchestral music originated from the first half of the twentieth century.
-According to Yannick Nézet-Séguin, who performed composer's music on several occasions, Ichmouratov excels as a communicator in the truest sense.
-Nézet-Séguin states that composer's works promptly engages the listener, embarking on a journey of storytelling, landscapes, and emotions.
+Several reviewers have described Ichmouratov's music as tonal, well orchestrated, often drawing comparisons to composers such as Khachaturian, Kalinnikov, Rachmaninoff, and Prokofiev.
+Katherine Cooper of PrestoMusic noted that, listening to Ichmouratov’s works without prior knowledge, she would have assumed that most of his orchestral music originated from the first half of the twentieth century.
+According to Yannick Nézet-Séguin, who performed composer's music on several occasions, Ichmouratov excels as a communicator.
+Nézet-Séguin stated that Ichmouratov’s works immediately engage the listener, taking them on a journey through storytelling, landscapes, and emotions.

-There are statements about composer's music language that are controversial.
-Michael Wilkinson of Music Web International in his review characterized Ichmouratov's Symphony as dull, expressing difficulty in identifying a distinctive voice within it.
+There have been differing opinions regarding Ichmouratov’s musical language.
+Michael Wilkinson of Music Web International in his review described Ichmouratov's Symphony as dull, noting difficulty in identifying a distinctive voice within the work.
 David Nice of BBC Classical Music wrote that Ichmouratov's Youth Overture has "a creepy-weird counter-theme and a broad synthetic melody".
-Meanwhile, Ateş Orga of Classical Source states that Ichmouratov is possessing immaculate craftsmanship, an impeccable sense of orchestration, and a rich vein of tonal/modal melody.
-Michael Church of BBC Classical Music remarked about the second movement of Ichmouratov's Viola Concerto No.1, the music is "gorgeous and very expressive".
-Britannica states that the era of musical Romanticism was characterized by a focus on individuality, personal emotional expression, and freedom in form.
+In contrast, Ateş Orga of Classical Source praised Ichmouratov for his craftsmanship, orchestration, and rich tonal and modal melodies.
+Michael Church of BBC Classical Music described the second movement of Ichmouratov's Viola Concerto No.1 as "gorgeous and very expressive".
+According to Britannica, the Romantic era in music emphasized individuality, personal emotional expression, and freedom in form.
 We can see all these elements in Ichmouratov's music, today in 21st century.
 Composer in an interview with La Presse speaks about his own music: